Nisitha529/ASIC-Implementation-of-image-processing-design/README.md

 - Overall, the synthesis results confirm that fpga_sobel_top is functionally correct, area-efficient, timing-closed, and power-optimized.
 The netlist provides a strong foundation for downstream floorplanning, placement, and routing, ensuring smooth progression through the full FPGA implementation flow.

+### Floorplanning Analysis Report
+- The floorplanning stage was successfully completed, resulting in a compact and well-structured layout.
+The design achieves an efficient balance between core utilization and die allocation, ensuring smooth progression toward placement and routing.

+#### Core Area
+- The synthesized core area is reported with coordinates spanning approximately 2,192 µm², demonstrating effective packing of standard cells and logic blocks.
+This compact core layout highlights the efficiency of the design while leaving sufficient margin for routing and clock distribution.

+#### Die Area
+- The die outline extends slightly beyond the core, with a total footprint of about 2,198 µm × 2,208 µm.
+This provides an optimized boundary that accommodates IO pads, power distribution networks, and routing resources without unnecessary overhead, ensuring a reliable physical implementation.

+#### Final Status
+- With a clean and efficient floorplan in place, the design is well-prepared for subsequent implementation steps.
+The strong alignment between the core and die dimensions confirms that the project is both area-efficient and layout-ready.

 ### Clock Tree Synthesis Report
 - The Static Timing Analysis report provides a comprehensive overview of the timing performance for the FPGA-based Sobel edge detection design implemented on the Sky130 process node.